FlorianKempenich/The-Gate/README.md

 To install **The Gate**, simply run this command:
 ```
-do stuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuff
+sudo curl -s https://gitlab.com/the_gate/the_gate/raw/master/thegate -o /usr/bin/thegate && sudo chmod +x /usr/bin/thegate
 ```

-> Don't hesitate to take a peak in the script, never install things from the internet without understanding first.
-> In that case however you'll realise this tiny script is pretty harmless :)

-> And of course, an uninstall script is also provided:
+> This will download the executable for `thegate` in `/usr/bin/thegate` and make it executable.

+To remove **The Gate**:
 ```
-do stuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuff
+sudo rm -f /usr/bin/thegate
 ```

 ### Requirements

-**The Gate** only needs **4 things**, for the magic to happen:
+**The Gate** only needs **4 elements**, for the magic to happen:

 - **`Configuration directory`: The Heart of The Gate** |  `services.conf`
 - **`Certificate base directory`**